himanshu8443/Study-Notion-master/README.md

     git clone https://github.com/himanshu8443/Study-Notion-master.git
     ```

-1. Install the required packages.
+2. Install the required packages.
     ```sh
     cd Study-Notion-master
     npm install
     ```

+3. Set up the environment variables:

+Create a .env file in the root directory.
+Add the required environment variables, such as database connection details, JWT secret, and any other necessary configurations.

-1. Start the development server.
+4. Start the development server.
     ```sh
     npm run dev
     ```

-1. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.
+5. Open the project in your browser at [`http://localhost:3000`](http://localhost:3000) to view your project.
-1. Create your React components and add your styles using Tailwind classes.
-You can also create new CSS files and import them into your components.

 The project is set up to use `postcss-cli` to process your CSS files.
 You can add your own `tailwind.config.js` file to customize your Tailwind setup.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or find any issues, please feel free to open an issue or a pull request.